54 Fun Baby Shower Games

 What you'll need:

-• Pre-cut squares of light-coloured fabric
+Pre-cut squares of light-coloured fabric

-• Fabric markers or non-toxic fabric paints
+Fabric markers or non-toxic fabric paints.

 How to play:

-24. Nappy Notes
+29. Nappy Notes

 What you'll need:

-• Different coloured permanent markers
+Different coloured permanent markers.

 How to play:

-Give each guest a nappy and a marker pen, and have her write a funny quote, joke, words of encouragement, or anything creative on the back of the nappy.
+Give each guest a nappy and a marker pen, and have them write a funny quote, joke, words of encouragement, or anything creative on the back of the nappy.
 Then, give the box of personalised nappies to the parent(s)-to-be for inspiration during a late-night nappy change!

-25. Art for the Baby
+30. Art for the Baby

 Decorating the nursery is a fun-filled activity for parents-to-be.
 Why not fill it with art carefully crafted by loved ones?